Crare/telegrambot/README.md

     npm install

-## get chatId by running test_bot.js

-    node test_bot.js

-then send message to chat with the bot:
-/chatId
-add the id given by the bot to your settings.json to testChatId and if you wanna use same for production then there too.
+setup your cahtId of the for the bot in your settings.json to testChatId and if you want to use same for production then there too.

 ## run bot by: